Berkanktk/CyberSecurity/README.md

 `-v` for verbose mode.
 `-p` for using a string as a password.
 `-u` for unzipping.
+## neofetch
+[Neofetch](https://github.com/dylanaraps/neofetch) displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.

+Install
+`sudo apt install neofetch` or see [here](https://github.com/dylanaraps/neofetch/wiki/Installation).

+Usage
+`neofetch`
 ## crunch
 Crunch is a wordlist generator that can generate all possible combinations and permutations.